project-gemmi/gemmi/docs/mol.rst

 ----

 In Python, Chain has a few specialized, but commonly used functions.
-Three that are present also in the Model class:
+Four that are present also in the Model class:

 .. doctest::